Wildlife Sanctuary Volunteer

 - Dig new waterholes, build and maintain roads and paths, make signs and other building work around the sanctuary.

-The house has electricity, hot and cold running water, kitchen, lounge and bathroom.
-There is a housekeeper who will do your laundry for you as well!
+The house has electricity and hot and cold running water.
+There is a housekeeper who will do your laundry for you as well.

 When can I volunteer?